Is Sugar causing you Skin Aging?

-Skin ageing is the loss of the suppleness of your skin, giving it a porous and wrinkled look.
+Skin ageing is the loss of suppleness of your skin, giving it a porous and wrinkled look.
 It has nothing to do with your actual age or fitness level.
-But it is carelessness towards the skin's health leading to its ageing.
-The skin is said to be "ageing" when it loses its elasticity and sheen and appears dull with a rough textured appearance.
+But it is carelessness towards the skin's health, leading to its ageing.
+The skin is said to be "ageing" when it loses its elasticity and sheen and appears dull with a rough-textured appearance.

 How is sugar bad for the skin?